alpine9000/blockyskies/README.md

-# BLOCK SKIES AMIGA 2016
+# BLOCKY SKIES AMIGA 2016

 For details on setting up the cross development environment see [here](game/docs/BuildingCrossDev.md)